 ECON 142 Microeconomics

-THREE economics elective courses, TWO of which must be at the 300 or higher level
+THREE economics elective courses at the 300 level or higher

 BADM 270: Marketing